czbiohub-sf/WellLit-TubeToWell/README.md

         `pip install kivy-garden`<br/>
         `garden install graph`<br/>
         `garden install matplotlib`<br/>
-5. Clone this repo https://github.com/czbiohub/WellLit-TubeToWell or download as a zip file and then unzip
+5. Clone this repo https://github.com/czbiohub/WellLit-TubeToWell or download as a zip file and then unzip.
 6. Open a git bash terminal in the repository folder you just downloaded and enter the commands 'git submodule update --init' to finish obtaining the required files.
 If you are not using git and downloaded a zipped folder, then download and extract the repository at 'https://github.com/czbiohub/WellLit.git' into the '../WellLit' folder in the first repository you downloaded.
 7. Create a shortcut to the 'startup.bat' file located in folder and place it on the desktop.
 8. Configure the barcode scanner:<br/>